PyAr/fades/README.rst

 --------------------------------------------

-Including *fades* in project helper scripts makes it easy to stop worrying about the virtualenv activation/deactivation when working in that project, and also solves the problem of needing to update/change/fix an already created virtualenv if the dependencies change.
+Including *fades* in project helper scripts makes it easy to stop worrying about the virtual environment activation/deactivation when working in that project, and also solves the problem of needing to update/change/fix an already created virtual environment if the dependencies change.

 This is an example of how a script to run your project may look like::